63rd Primetime Emmy Awards

 The 63rd Primetime Emmy Awards, honoring the best in prime time television programming from June 1, 2010, until May 31, 2011, were held on Sunday, September 18, 2011, at the Nokia Theatre in Downtown Los Angeles, California, where 25 awards were presented.
 Fox televised the ceremony within the United States.
-Jane Lynch hosted the Emmys for the first time.
+Fox's Glee star Jane Lynch hosted the Emmys for the first time.
 The Creative Arts Emmy Awards ceremony was held on September 10.

 The nominations were announced live on Thursday, July 14, 2011, at 5:40 a.m.
 PDT (12:40 UTC) at the Leonard H. Goldenson Theatre in North Hollywood, Los Angeles.
 The nominations were announced by Melissa McCarthy of Mike & Molly and Joshua Jackson of Fringe.

 The biggest winner of the night was ABC's Modern Family.
 The series ended the event with five wins, including Outstanding Comedy Series for the second consecutive year.
 For the fourth time, the Outstanding Drama Series category was won by AMC's Mad Men.
 It is also the third series to win four times consecutively in that category.
 Downton Abbey walked away with the award for Outstanding Miniseries or Movie, with four wins overall.

 This year's ceremony was watched by 12.4 million people, down 8% from last year's show.
 The ceremony received mixed reviews from critics, with many praising the performance of Lynch as the host but criticizing the overall quality of the production, particularly the presenters and the orchestra.

 Beginning this year, the Outstanding Miniseries and Outstanding Television Movie categories were merged.
 This was due to the continuing decline in the number of miniseries being produced; the previous two ceremonies only had two miniseries nominated.
 The merge was short-lived however when the separate categories returned, beginning in 2014.